How to Build a Document Scanning and Management App with Angular

 ng serve --open

-Integrating Dynamic Web TWAIN into an Angular Project
+Step 2: Integrate the Dynamic Web TWAIN SDK into Angular

 If you are using an old version of Dynamic Web TWAIN, you’d better upgrade it to the latest version in order to make it compatible with Angular.